Teddy Bear Pattern Tutorial – Anteater In A Jacket

 Step 8: Sew on the feet.

-Making Teddy Anteater
+Making the Teddy Anteater

 Sew on the ears.